Osarii/enterprise-data-reconciliation/README.md

         - Duplicate Impact
         - Structural Impact

-Blocking issues have significantly more impact than warnings.
+Blocking problems have significantly more impact than warnings.

 The final score is constrained between:

 0 – 100

+Data Quality Metrics

-Each dataset also exposes:
+Each imported dataset includes metrics such as:

 Data Quality Score